2.0L engine + CVT XV

 If you expected a hybrid Qashqai with e-Power, it is important to know it is not available in China yet.

-If you mainly care about joint-venture brand, comfort, independent suspension and a 90,000 RMB landing price, the current fuel Qashqai is a reasonable and safe choice.
+If you mainly care about joint-venture brand, comfort, independent suspension and cost-effectiveness, the current fuel Qashqai is a reasonable and safe choice.

 It uses a 2.0L naturally aspirated gasoline engine paired with a CVT automatic gearbox driving the front wheels.

-The Leading trim around 134,900 RMB offers the best balance of price and equipment, adding a 360° camera, power driver’s seat and panoramic roof.
+The Leading trim offers the best balance of price and equipment, adding a 360° camera, power driver’s seat and panoramic roof.

-It suits buyers who value a joint-venture brand, comfortable suspension, practical space and strong discounts more than cutting-edge performance or advanced hybrid tech.
+It suits buyers who value a joint-venture brand, comfortable suspension, practical space and strong discounts more than advanced hybrid tech.

 2025 Nissan Qashqai Facelift Honor 2.0L CVT XV True Edition